gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 ### Running from the Command Line

 Advanced users can convert their save files to `CSV` on the command line.
-First, you'll need to download the `xslt` files from the [source code repository](https://github.com/gucci-on-fleek/Stardew-Valley-Item-Finder).
+First, you’ll need to download the `xslt` files from the [source code repository](https://github.com/gucci-on-fleek/Stardew-Valley-Item-Finder).
 Then, using [`xsltproc`](http://xmlsoft.org/XSLT/xsltproc.html):